mohdamirhasan/Vector-Calculator/README.md

 # Vector-Calculator
 This is a Vector calculator.
-You can perform addition, subtraction, division, cross product, dot product over two vectors.
+You can perform addition, subtraction, division, cross product, dot product on any two vectors.